TuragaLab/DECODE/README.md

 - DECODE Training [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/18V1TLLu63CXSWihwoGX7ZQ5wj0Qk7GnD?usp=sharing)
 - DECODE Fitting [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1O0mjuOjaOl0wnLZ11Xo92IsWrgqtXL17?usp=sharing)

+You can find the installation instructions below, instructions and examples on how to use DECODE you can find in the documentation.
-You can find the documentation by clicking on the 'Wiki' button here in github, or under this link: [LINK to Readthedocs].
+The documentation can be found on the 'Wiki' button here in GitHub, or via this link: [LINK to Readthedocs].

 ## Local Installation for Users (local machine)